nguye2ph/Vehicle-Accidents-Analysis/README.md

 # Accidents-Analysis
-This is a team Project in my University Data Management Class completed back in the Fall Semester of 2023.
+This is a team project in my university's Data Management class completed back in the Fall Semester of 2023.